roolebo/tianocore.github.io/UDK2018-How-to-Build.md

         2) Extract files in [edk2-vUDK2018] to the working space directory ~/src/MyWorkspace.
     3) **OR**  Checkout the vUDK2018 tag from GitHub with the following "git" command
         1)  Run `"git clone https://github.com/tianocore/edk2.git vUDK2018"`
+        2)  Go to the vUDK2018 directory, and from there run: `git checkout tags/vUDK2018 -b vUDK2018`
-        2)  Move all files and folders under "vUDK2018" to "~/src/MyWorkspace"
+        3)  Move all files and folders under "vUDK2018" to "~/src/MyWorkspace"

 3. Generate OpenSSL* Crypto Library
     1)  Open file "~/src/MyWorkspace/CryptoPkg/Library/OpensslLib/OpenSSL-HOWTO.txt"